 It’s easy to get into the habit of avoiding exercise because we’re feeling self-conscious.
 With body image being a key shame trigger for both women and men, I know I’m not alone in worrying what people will think of my sweaty red face, blotchy chest, wobbly bits, inability to control my panting, and even the way I run.
-So I decided to seek advice from existing runners in the Lonely Goat Running Club to share with you.
-One question and 65 amazingly supportive comments later, and I present you with the the Lonely Goats’ Top 5 Tips to get you started on your running adventure…
+So I decided to seek advice from existing runners to share with you.
+One question and 65 amazingly supportive comments later, and I present you with the Runners’ Top 5 Tips to get you started on your running adventure…

 What advice would you give to someone who wants to start running but is feeling self-conscious and worrying about criticism?